 - Click titles below to expand

-What type of plan is the Reform Pension Board’s retirement plan?
+1. What type of plan is the Reform Pension Board’s retirement plan?

 The Reform Pension Plan is a defined contribution plan organized within the framework of IRS 403(b) regulations.
-The Reform Pension Plan is recognized by the IRS as a “church plan,” as the RPB provides benefits to employees of religious institutions.
+The Reform Pension Plan is recognized by the IRS as a church plan, as the RPB provides benefits to employees of religious institutions.

 It is the employer’s and participant’s responsibility to make regular annual contributions, which will enable the participant’s account balance to grow over time.
 All contributions are made on a pre-tax basis, reducing current taxation.
 Income tax on contributions and earnings is deferred until the participant takes a direct distribution.

-For my other retirement accounts, I am provided with daily updates on my balances.
+3. For my other retirement accounts, I am provided with daily updates on my balances.
 Why does the RPB provide updates on only a monthly basis?

 The Reform Pension Plan is a monthly valued pension plan, not an individual investor account managed by a single investment manager.
 A monthly valued pension plan is a very different investment vehicle.
-In fact, for a monthly valued program, the RPB is actually providing performance data much more quickly than many other similar plans.

-The Reform Pension Plan funds are invested under the direction of many investment managers with diverse mandates.
+The Reform Pension Plan funds are invested with numerous investment managers utilizing diverse mandates.
 We cannot release any performance data until our managers, our custodian and our record keeper data are all reconciled.
 Finally, the RPB accounting department reviews all of the data before the account information is released.
-The complexity of reconciling data from all of these sources and insuring their accuracy takes time to complete.
+The complexity of reconciling data from all of these sources and ensuring their accuracy takes time to complete.
+In fact, for a monthly valued program, the RPB is actually providing month-end performance data much more quickly than many other similar plans.

-What is the RPB’s investment philosophy?
+4. What is the RPB’s investment philosophy?